 Each choice has its own advantages and drawbacks, and the right one depends on your financial goals, risk appetite, and investment horizon.
 In this article, we’ll explore how IDCW and Growth options work, compare their features, look at tax implications, and help you decide which one suits you better.

-What is the growth option?
+What is growth in mutual funds?

 The Growth option in mutual funds means you don’t receive any regular payouts from the scheme.
 Instead, all the profits earned are reinvested into the fund.
 This increases the Net Asset Value (NAV) of your units, giving you the benefit of compounding.